Isothermal microcalorimetry: Introducing a specimen

 After temperature stabilization, if an externally prepared ampoule (or some solid specimen of ampoule dimensions) is used, it is slowly introduced (e.g. lowered) into an instrument's measurement module, usually in a staged operation.
 The purpose is to ensure that by the time the ampoule/specimen is in the measurement position, its temperature is close to (within c.
 0.001 °C) of the measurement temperature.
 This is so that any heat flow then measured is due to specimen rate processes rather than due to a continuing process of bringing the specimen to the set temperature.
-The time for introduction of a specimen in a 3–20 ml IMC ampoule into measurement position is ca. 40 minutes in many instruments.
+The time for introduction of a specimen in a 3–20 ml IMC ampoule into measurement position is about 40 minutes in many instruments.
 This means that heat flow from any processes which take place within a specimen during that the introduction period will not be recorded.

-If an in-place ampoule is used, and some agent or specimen is injected, this also produces a period of instability, but it is on the order ca. 1 minute.
+If an in-place ampoule is used, and some agent or specimen is injected, this also produces a period of instability, but it is on the order of 1 minute.
 Fig. 5 provides examples of both the long period needed to stabilize an instrument if an ampoule is introduced directly, and the short period of instability due to injection.